 Importance of a Post Nuptial Agreement

-In Colorado, post-nups are often drafted to articulate the rights and responsibilities of couples during the marriage and what happens should they divorce or separate.
+In Colorado or Nevada, post-nups are often drafted to articulate the rights and responsibilities of couples during the marriage and what happens should they divorce or separate.
 These contracts identify things such as assets, property, financial appreciation, debts and expected income among others.
 Some postnups include penalties for behavior detrimental to the marriage such as infidelity.
 But the primary basis of the legal document is to lessen anxiety over potential expensive litigation.

 Post Nuptials Have Positive Implications